-With new funding models, a significantly larger client base and more sector reforms to come, by 2016 Therapy Focus was operating in a significantly different landscape to what it was at its inception some 18 years prior.
-To make the most of these changes, Therapy Focus changed from an incorporated association to a registered company.
-This allowed Therapy Focus to perform and be judged to a higher level of account, as well as operate outside of Western Australia.
+During the roll-out of the National Disability Insurance Scheme in 2015, Therapy Focus was in an ideal position to help more people living with disability by expanding into adult services.
+With new funding models, a larger client base and more sector reforms to come, Therapy Focus was operating in a significantly different landscape to what it was at its inception some 18 years prior.
+To make the most of these changes, Therapy Focus changed from an incorporated association to a company limited by guarantee in 2016.
+Services were also expanded to the lower South West region of WA with a team established in Margaret River.